 How much time does it take to complete a mammogram?

-The time required to complete 3D mammograms varies.
+The time required to complete 3D mammograms can vary from patient to patient.
 A standard mammogram takes around 10-15 minutes.
 However, it may take about 30 minutes to obtain clear images if you have a breast implant.

 What is the difference between a 2D mammogram and a 3D mammogram?